 “Com’n, Dad.
 You know I’m staying with Tim.”

 “Well, are you sure it’s okay with his dad?”

 “My dad knows, Mr. Watt.”

-“Dad, look what’s happened since I’ve been with Tim.
+“Dad, look what’s happens since I’ve been with Tim.
 I’m State Champ, my grades are the best ever, I get along with Stu better – I even like him now.
 We start swim team tomorrow, so you know exactly what I’ll be doing.
 You act like I’m out of control.”

 “Calm down, Scott.
 You can stay with Tim as much as you want.
 We just want to see more of you.”

-“Thanks, Mom,” I answered.
+“Thanks, Mom,” I answer.
 “And thanks for the greatest vacation of my life.
 I’m part of this family, so of course you’ll see us more.
 It’s just that with my dad and his girlfriend moving in, things are changing.
 Scott helps me feel normal.
 And it’s great to know you’re there for me.”

 “Of course, Tim.”